MReavley/Slice36/README.md

 ## Things to note if you want to build one:

+-IMPORTANT: The xiao on the right half (master) is to be soldered with the LED/chip facing up, and the left half (slave) upside down, so that the pinout still matches the flipped PCB.

 -You can find the schematic, layout and gerbers in the repo, as well as a dxf file for the plate.
 I am currently working on a case for this and will add the stls and solidworks files once they are ready.

+-I use 8mm rubber feet that are 1.5mm tall which are just about tall enough, but I think taller rubber feet would be better.

 -TRRS jacks for the split are connected to the I2C pins on the Xiao board.
 Since KMK uses UART for split communications, I used PIO on the RP2040 to change those pins to UART, but I don't know what your options are on the SAMD21 version if you wish to use UART on those.